Select File|Mail from the menu to send the current file to somebody via email. The email composition panel is shown.

-Click the Close button to close the mail queue pane.
-This will also delete all successfully sent messages from the pane.
-The only way to make the mail queue appear again after closing it, is to add another message to the queue through the mail composition pane.
+Click the Close button to close the mail queue panel.
+This also deletes all successfully sent messages from the panel.
+The only way to make the mail queue appear again after closing it, is to add another message to the queue through the mail composition panel.
 Therefore, you cannot close the mail queue while email is being sent.
-If the pane takes up too much space, click on the minimize button on the caption bar below the queue.
-This will hide the list of messages and the buttons, but not the caption bar.
+If the panel takes up too much space, click on the minimize button on the caption bar below the queue.
+This hides the list of messages and the buttons, but not the caption bar.
 This allows you to continue monitoring the progress in the caption bar, and to see the queue again by clicking the minimize button turned restore button again.

 Note that the email queue sends email in the background.
 This means that you can continue using EditPad Pro as usual, including composing new emails, while email is being sent.
 This is particularly useful when sending large attachments over a slow connection.
 The only function you cannot use is File|Exit.